NC Hemp Law 2026: What Changes November 12 (And What Doesn't)

 Are hemp products still legal in North Carolina in 2026?

 Yes.
-As of February 2026, all hemp-derived cannabinoid products remain legal in NC under Session Law 2022-32 (SB 455) and the 2018 Farm Bill.
+As of May 2026, all hemp-derived cannabinoid products remain legal in NC under Session Law 2022-32 (SB 455) and the 2018 Farm Bill.
 This includes THCa flower, Delta-8, Delta-9 gummies, edibles, vapes, and CBD products.
-No state or federal ban has taken effect yet.
+No state or federal ban has taken effect yet, and the state-level effort to restrict them (HB 328) died in the legislature in April 2026.

 When does the federal hemp ban take effect?

-What does HB 328 mean for THCa flower?
+What did HB 328 mean for THCa flower, and what changes now that it failed?

 Will I need to be 21 to buy hemp products in NC?

-Almost certainly.
-Every major hemp bill in the NC legislature (HB 328, SB 328, HB 607, SB 265, HB 680) includes a 21+ age requirement.
-SB 328, the narrowest bill focused solely on age verification, passed both chambers with overwhelming support (Senate 42-0, House 106-1).
-While NC currently has no state-level age requirement for hemp (the 21+ rule at most dispensaries is store policy, not law), legislation making it mandatory is widely expected.
+Eventually, almost certainly.
+Every major hemp bill in the 2025-2026 NC legislature (HB 328, SB 328, HB 607, SB 265, HB 680) included a 21+ age requirement.
+SB 328, the narrowest bill focused solely on age verification, passed both chambers with overwhelming support (Senate 42-0, House 106-1), but did not become law in the 2025-2026 session.
+NC currently has no state-level age requirement for hemp (the 21+ rule at most dispensaries is store policy, not law), but legislation making it mandatory is widely expected in the next session.

 How does the federal ban affect North Carolina specifically?